revaldinho/cpc-cplink/README.md

 ### Status

 Currently a protoype is in development in which the logic is being implemented using a small (but sadly now obsolete) Xilinx XC9536-PC44 CPLD.
+The first board has been built up and is successfully passing traffic back and forth between the CPC and a RaspberryPi Zero mounted on the back of, and powered by, the FIFO card.

-However, the end goal of the project is to create a card using only standard, through hole mounted, 74 Series ICs and into which a RaspberryPi can be directly inserted.
+The end goal of the project is to create a card using only standard, through hole mounted, 74 Series ICs and into which a RaspberryPi can be directly inserted.
 There will eventually be no FPGAs, CPLDs or GALs to program at all so the final version of the project can be built easily without any specialist equipment or knowledge.
 Co-processors other than the RaspberryPi will require an adapter card or cable.

 ## Co-processor Interface